UoE-BIOM528/workshops/04_gene-prediction.md

 1. Run the analysis again on chromosome 10 but this time choose a different fungal pathogen as your reference.
   * Are there any differences?
   * How might you check these predictions against one another or with the *Z.tritici* reference?
-2. Try running Augustus on [chromosome 11](data/Z.tritici.chr11.fasta).
+2. Try running Augustus on using the chromosome 11 file: `Z.tritici.chr11.fasta`.
   * Use the Ensembl fungi browser to check the prediction
   * Can you think of any reasons why there might be a discrepancy?
 3. Augustus by default only predicts the protein sequences of identified genes.
 Can you also predict coding sequences?